NSF NRT Understanding the Brain: Neurophotonics

 Prof. Alberto Cruz Martín describes the interdisciplinary nature of the NSF NRT UtB:

-We are seeking all current first year BU doctoral students in Biology, Graduate Program for Neuroscience, Biomedical Engineering, Electrical and Computer Engineering, Mechanical Engineering, and Biophysics/Physiology who are interested in understanding how neural activities at the cellular scale drive computation, behavior and psychology.
+We are seeking all current first year BU doctoral students in Biology, Graduate Program for Neuroscience, Biomedical Engineering, Electrical and Computer Engineering, Mechanical Engineering, Psychological and Brain Sciences, and Biophysics/Physiology who are interested in understanding how neural activities at the cellular scale drive computation, behavior and psychology.
 The NRT program in Neurophotonics will include research that uses light and photo-activated materials to study, control, and image neurons and neural circuits with cellular and sub-cellular resolution.

 Interested Candidates will…